DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 ## 📊 **What This Does**

-Deepline transforms your data science workflow by providing **17 powerful tools** accessible through natural language in Claude Desktop:
+Deepline transforms your data science workflow by providing **17 powerful tools** and a **Master Orchestrator** for workflow automation, all accessible through natural language in Claude Desktop:

 ### **🔍 Data Exploration**
 - **Load datasets** from CSV, Excel, JSON